telerik/ajax-docs/controls/imagebutton/design-time.md

 # Design Time

 The Smart Tag of **RadImageButton** (**Figure 1**) lets you configure your control or quickly get help.
-You can display the Smart Tag by right clicking on a **RadImageButton** control and choosing "Show Smart Tag", or clicking the small rightward-pointing arrow located in the upper right corner of the control.
+You can display the Smart Tag by right clicking on a **RadImageButton** control and choosing "Show Smart Tag", or clicking the small leftward-pointing arrow located in the upper right corner of the control.

 >caption Figure 1: RadImageButton's smart tag.